allisonmolski/latin101portfolio/translation4.md

 What kind of grammatical construction do we have in the sentence Priamus imperavit equum in templum Minervae duci?
 Identify its constituent parts.
 Indirect and direct statement.
 Direct: "Priamus imperavit" Indirect: "equum in templum Minervae duci"

 Parse duci.
-Thirs person, plural, indicative, perfect, active **Check again!
-The form you identify would be *ducunt*.**
+Perfect, passive, infinitive

 What case is ei and what role is it playing in the sentence?
 Nominative and plural, it is talking about the faith belonging to the Trojans.  **How can it be nominative if *data est* is the verb?**